Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

 \subsubsection{From weighted automata to automatic sequences}

-It is known that any weighted automaton with weights in a finite ring defines an automatic sequence; see for example \cite[Sec.~4.3]{Allouche-Shallit}.
-Nevertheless, for completeness we include a proof, which is a slight generalization of the power set construction, and which yields a deterministic automaton from a non-deterministic one.
+It is known that any weighted automaton with weights in a finite ring defines an automatic sequence; see for example \cite[Thm~16.1.5]{Allouche-Shallit}.
+Nevertheless, for completeness we include a proof, which is a slight generalisation of the power set construction, and which yields a deterministic automaton from a non-deterministic one.
+Recall that a direct reading automaton links automatic sequences to morphic sequences, i.e, codings of fixed points of substitutions, as shown by Rigo in \cite{Rigo-2000}.

-\begin{proposition} Let $𝒜$ be a weighted $q$-automaton with weights in a finite commutative ring $R$.
-Then, for each of direct and reverse reading, there exists a $q$-deterministic automaton~$ℬ$ with initial state $s_0$ and output $τ: S → R$ such that for each word~$w$, the equality $\weight_𝒜(w) = τ(Δ(s_0, w))$ holds. \end{proposition} \begin{proof} Let $n$ be the number of states of $𝒜$, and let $\tuple{I,μ,F}$ be a matrix representation of dimension~$n$ of the weighted automaton~$𝒜$ as given in Section~\ref{sec:matrix-weighted}.
+\begin{proposition} Let $\mathcal{A}$ be a weighted automaton with $B=\{0,\dots ,k-1\}$ and with weights in a finite commutative ring $R$.
+Then, for each of direct and reverse reading, there exists a $k$-deterministic automaton~$ℬ$ with input alphabet $B$, with initial state $s_0$ and with output $τ: S → R$ such that for each word~$w$, the equality $\weight_{\mathcal{A}}(w) = τ(Δ(s_0, w))$ holds. \end{proposition}

+\begin{proof} Let $n$ be the number of states of $\mathcal{A}$, and let $\tuple{I,μ,F}$ be a matrix representation of dimension~$n$ of the weighted automaton~$\mathcal{A}$ as given in Section~\ref{sec:matrix-weighted}.
 The weight of a word $w ∈ B^*$ is by definition $Iμ(w)F$.

 Consider the automaton~$ℬ$ defined as follows.
 Its state set~$S$ is the finite set of all row vectors of dimension~$1 × n$ over~$R$.
 Its initial state is the vector~$I$.
 Set $Δ(q,b)≔ qμ(b)$ for each row vector~$q$ and each digit~$b$.
 Finally define the function $τ:S ↦ R$ as $τ(q) = qF$ for each $q ∈ S$.
 It is now routine to check that the automaton~$ℬ$ defines, in direct reading, the same automatic sequence as the weighted automaton.